resourcesync/source-framework/README.md

 together as well or is this a task for an external plugin framework?

 __Required interfaces:__
-* `IParas`, parameters, configuration.
+* `IParas` - Parameters, configuration.
-* `IExceute`, for executing a resourcesync run.
+* `IExceute` - For executing a resourcesync run.
-* `ISend` (optional) for moving/copying/sending resourcesync metadata files and/or resources to the document root of a web server.
+* `ISend` - Optional.
+For moving/copying/sending resourcesync metadata files and/or resources
+to the document root of a web server.

 __Provided interface:__
 * `ISync` - Start a ResourceSync run.
-* `Observable`, register observers that will receive notifications of events taking place during ResourceSync execution.
+* `Observable` - Register observers that will receive notifications of events taking place during ResourceSync execution.

 ### i02 rs-xml
-Component capable of converting resourcesync sitemaps to and from xml and classes.
+Component capable of converting resourcesync sitemaps from xml to classes and vice versa.

 __Provided interface:__
 * `IXml` - Convert to and from hierarchical classes and xml streams/files.